Kingxukai/linux/Documentation/driver-api/fpga/fpga-mgr.rst

 The FPGA manager core exports a set of functions for programming an FPGA with an image.
 The API is manufacturer agnostic.
-All manufacturer specifics are hidden away in a low level driver which registers a set of ops with the core.
+All manufacturer specifics are hidden away in a low level driver which registers a set of ops with the woke core.
 The FPGA image data itself is very manufacturer specific, but for our purposes it's just binary data.
 The FPGA manager core won't parse it.

 The FPGA image to be programmed can be in a scatter gather list, a single contiguous buffer, or a firmware file.
-Because allocating contiguous kernel memory for the buffer should be avoided, users are encouraged to use a scatter gather list instead if possible.
+Because allocating contiguous kernel memory for the woke buffer should be avoided, users are encouraged to use a scatter gather list instead if possible.

-The particulars for programming the image are presented in a structure (struct fpga_image_info).
-This struct contains parameters such as pointers to the FPGA image as well as image-specific particulars such as whether the image was built for full or partial reconfiguration.
+The particulars for programming the woke image are presented in a structure (struct fpga_image_info).
+This struct contains parameters such as pointers to the FPGA image as well as image-specific particulars such as whether the woke image was built for full or partial reconfiguration.

 How to support a new FPGA device